 Geoffrey Boers leads the combined UW Symphony Orchestra and combined University Choirs in a performance of Benjamin Britten’s rarely performed War Requiem, Op.
 66. With members of the Seattle Modern Orchestra, Seattle Girls’ Choir, Seattle Chamber Singers, and guest vocalists Kim Giordano, soprano; Brendan Tuohy, tenor; and Charles Robert Stephens, baritone.
+Join us for a pre-concert talk in Meany West Lobby at 6:30 pm with Choral Conducting alumnus Gary Cannon.

 UW Chorale: Giselle Wyers, director